dotnet/docs/docs/standard/analyzers/platform-compat-analyzer.md

 ## How the analyzer recognizes TFM target platforms

-The analyzer does not check TFM target platforms from MSBuild properties such as `<TargetFramework>` or `<TargetFrameworks>`.
-If the TFM has a target platform, MSBuild would inject `SupportedOSPlatform` attribute with the targeted platform name in the *AssemblyInfo.cs* file which is consumed by the analyzer.
-For example, if the TFM is `net5.0-windows`, MSBuild would inject `[assembly: System.Runtime.Versioning.SupportedOSPlatform("windows7.0")]` attribute into the *AssemblyInfo.cs* and the entire assembly would considered to be windows only.
-Therefore, calling windows only APIs versioned with 7.0 or below from windows targeted project would not cause any warning.
+The analyzer does not check target framework moniker (TFM) target platforms from MSBuild properties, such as `<TargetFramework>` or `<TargetFrameworks>`.
+If the TFM has a target platform, MSBuild injects a `SupportedOSPlatform` attribute with the targeted platform name in the *AssemblyInfo.cs* file, which is consumed by the analyzer.
+For example, if the TFM is `net5.0-windows`, MSBuild injects the `[assembly: System.Runtime.Versioning.SupportedOSPlatform("windows7.0")]` attribute into the *AssemblyInfo.cs* file, and the entire assembly is considered to be Windows only.
+Therefore, calling Windows-only APIs versioned with 7.0 or below  would not cause any warnings in the project.

   > [!NOTE]
-  > In case the *AssemblyInfo.cs* file generation is disabled for the project (that is, `<GenerateAssemblyInfo>false</GenerateAssemblyInfo>`), the required assembly level `SupportedOSPlatform` attribute could not be added by MSBuild, therefore you could see warnings for a platform specific APIs usage even if you are targeting that platform.
-In this case, you might want to enable the *AssemblyInfo.cs* file generation or add the attribute manually in your project.
+  > If the *AssemblyInfo.cs* file generation is disabled for the project (that is, the `<GenerateAssemblyInfo>` property is set to `false`), the required assembly level `SupportedOSPlatform` attribute can't be added by MSBuild.
+In this case, you could see warnings for a platform-specific APIs usage even if you're targeting that platform.
+To resolve the warnings, enable the *AssemblyInfo.cs* file generation or add the attribute manually in your project.

 ### Advanced scenarios for combining attributes